rahulvenugopal/haveyoumetrahul/content/research/Hiring/index.en.md

 resident at the **Centre for Consciousness Studies, NIMHANS** my five year goal (2026-2030) is to establish a new research niche focused on the **Sense of Self**.
-Simultaneously, I aim to mentor and up skill the members and contribute meaningfully to all the great projects happening at the centre.
+Simultaneously, I aim to mentor and up skill the members and contribute meaningfully to all the great projects happening at our centre.
-I picked this work place because of the work ethic and culture passed down by my mentors: a lab environemnt that is scientifically rigorous yet positive, free, engaging, challenging, and rewarding.
+I picked this work place because of the work ethic and culture passed down by my mentors: a lab environment that is scientifically rigorous yet positive, free, engaging, challenging, and rewarding.

 ### Science is a Team Sport